richardrigutins/vscode-csharp-shortcuts/README.md

 ## Release Notes

+### 0.0.7

+- Create an empty user secrets file if it doesn't exist.
+- Added a progress bar when initializing user secrets.

 ### 0.0.6

 - Fixed an issue when reading project paths from a solution file on Linux and MacOS.

 ### 0.0.5

-- Added command to manage user secrets
+- Added command to manage user secrets.

 ### 0.0.4

-- Added option to manage package references
+- Added option to manage package references.
-- Added option to add existing projects to a solution
+- Added option to add existing projects to a solution.

 ### 0.0.1

-- Initial preview release
+- Initial preview release.

 ## Contribute